nasa/cFE/docs/cFE Application Developers Guide.md

 to the primary onboard time base to broadcast the current time to Time Clients.
-As long as the Time Server has a working communication path to all Time Clients, the time available to every Application is essentially the same with neglible errors.
+As long as the Time Server has a working communication path to all Time Clients, the time available to every Application is essentially the same with negligible errors.
 When a Time Server and Time Client become disconnected from one another, they each do their best to maintain the current time with what information they have available.